beyarkay/masters-thesis/src/01_introduction.md

 functionality of a computer keyboard.

-Gesture recognition has a long history, going back to the first attempts in 19XX (TODO: reference).
+Gesture recognition has a long history, going back to the first attempts in 1969 \citep{experimentaltelevisioncenterComputerImageCorporation1969}.
 Initial attempts used various kinds of sensors mounted on the user's hands to measure movement.
 With the improvements in computer vision algorithms, many recent attempts focus on improving performance on shared datasets containing labelled videos of people performing different gestures.
 Recent changes in commercially available Wi-Fi routers have also enabled the detection of hand gestures by analysing diagnostics data from these routers.

 Work done on gesture detection is notably divided based on whether the application allows the user to make gestures at arbitrary points in time